radiumsoftware/iridium/README.md

 job is to create and export a `casper` function.
 It must return a casper object.
 The casper object is used to execute all the tests.

-I'll describe how the test runner works behind the scenes.
-This is vital information if you want to customize the suite!

-Here's the high level process for running a unit test:

-1. Patch CasperJS to enable external requires
-2. Setup the load path
-3. Add `lib/iridium` to the load path.
-(All internal JS/CS files)
-4. Add `your_app/test` to the load path.
-(So you can require your own files)
-5. Require `your_app/test/helper`
-6. Create a casper object
-7. Navigate to a generated HTML page that has your application code in it
-8. CasperJS injects all configured files
-9. CasperJS ibjects all test files
-10 .
-Execute test suite
-11. Capture and report results

-Here's the high level process for running an integration test

-1. Patch CasperJS to enable external requires
-2. Setup the load path
-3..
-Add `lib/iridium` to the load path.
-(All internal JS/CS files)
-4. Add `your_app/test` to the load path.
-(So you can require your own files)
-5. Require `your_app/test/helper`
-6. Create a casper object
-7. Boot a server that serves your app
-8. Navigate to your app on the running server
-8. Run a test
-9. Capture and report results

-More fun facts:

-* CasperJS execeutes in a CommonJS type environment. **This is different than the default pipline!**

 ### The Test Helper

 `test/helper.coffee` is the link between your code and requirements and